runfinch/finch-website/docs/docs/getting-started/running-containers.md

 # Running Containers

+The Finch CLI aims to support the same top level commands used in other container runtimes, therefore if you have ever used `docker run` before you will quickly become familiar with`finch run`.

 Finch leverages [containerd](https://github.com/containerd/containerd) and [nerdctl](https://github.com/containerd/nerdctl) to run containers on the [lima](https://github.com/lima-vm/lima) virtual machine.

-The Finch Cli aims to support the same top level commands used in other container runtimes, therefore if you have ever used `docker run` before you will quickly become familiar with`finch run`.

 ## Running your first container